pascalpoizat/pascalpoizat.github.io/src/_posts/2016-01-29-github-pages-without-the-workflow.md

 In further versions, I plan to avoid this.
 Meanwhile, remember to run scripts that are in `src` not at the root of the repository.
 {: .text-justify}

+**Note:** Jekyll supports the possibility to tell in its configuration file where are the source and the target directories.
+I may use this in the future to simplify things and avoid some file copying.
+{: .text-justify}